 698 Concord Church Road

 Pickens, SC 29671

 Take SC-183 for 18 miles.
 When SC-183 ends, turn left onto Jewell St. Drive 2 miles, turn right onto Shady Grove Rd.
 Drive 2 miles, destination is on your left.
 Sign says "Youth Learning Institute".

 Arrival is 3:00-4:00 p.m. on Sunday.
 Campers cannot be received before check in, as staff will be preparing for camp and will be unable to supervise campers.

 Awards ceremony begins on Friday at 10:00 a.m., with departure immediately following.
 Parents are encouraged to attend.

 Please call if you will be late for check out on the last day.

 Menus for the week have been approved by a registered dietician and are designed to provide a balanced and nutritious diet.
-Please note on the Health and Medical Form if your child has any food allergies or other food related issues.
+Please note on the Camp Health Form if your child has any food allergies or other food related issues.
 Please do not send food with your child.
 Every camper will receive two snacks each day.